nnbuainain/database_inpa_crg/README.md

 * Develop the conceptual, logical, and physical models for the data unifying all the material in a single database.

-* Migrate the data to the new database
+* Migrate the data to the new database.

 * Make the database publicly accessible for everyone including the scientific and non-scientific communities.